-If there's a problem, I can take it out."

-- Nandina, 29

-Every producer who joins Industree gains a bank account, ATM card, and training on how to use it.
+If there's a problem, I can take it out." - Nandina, 29 Every producer who joins Industree gains a bank account, ATM card, and training on how to use it.
 She also receives basic financial literacy training on budgeting, keeping a financial diary and saving.
 As a result, 81% of producers have increased their savings.
 Moreover, 78% of producers have purchased assets like gold, televisions and vehicles since joining Industree.
 Increased savings and assets mean that producers are more protected from unexpected economic shocks.

-I didn't know anything [about financial literacy], after coming here and learning about these things I realized I needed to save money.

-- Deepa, 28
+81% of producers at Industree have increased their savings

-Research shows that when women earn, particularly in the formal sector, they gain agency in their families and communities1.
+Research shows that when women earn, particularly in the formal sector, they gain agency in their families and communities.
 Our interviews showed us that an income can be a powerful gateway to broader social empowerment for women.
 "After I joined this company my husband has starting helping to do all the work at home.
 Before I was stressed by work, now I am less stressed out.
 I can meet my production goals, I go home happy.
 My husband helps the children get ready, brings food from the store.
-Every day he takes the children to tuitions." - Sheela, 31 Ektha empowers women not only at home, but also at work, giving producers the opportunity to learn new skills and become leaders.
-73% of producers told us that as a result of their work at Ektha, they had increased their self-confidence at work and felt that they were learning new skills that helped them advance in their career.
+Every day he takes the children to tuitions." - Sheela, 31 Industree empowers women not only at home, but also at work.
+Our producer-owned companies give producers the opportunity to learn new skills and become leaders.
+73% of producers told us that as a result of their work at Industree, they had increased their self-confidence at work and felt that they were learning new skills that helped them advance in their career.
 "Now I have the confidence that if there is any critical work, I can do it.
 I can move up in the company.
 I don't have fear for any kind of work, I know that I can do it!" - Manula, 30